project-chip/connectedhomeip/docs/guides/mbedos_commissioning.md

 connected to the network.

-To run the commisioning process via BLE, run the built executable and pass it the network ssid and password, discriminator and pairing code of the remote device.
+To run the commisioning process via BLE, run the built executable and pass it the network ssid and password, fabric id, discriminator and pairing code of the remote device.

 Example:

-    $ chip-tool pairing ble network_ssid network_password 20202021 3840
+    $ chip-tool pairing ble-wifi network_ssid network_password 0 20202021 3840

 ## Sending ZCL commands